Cajun Red Beans and Rice

 Add the garlic and smoked ham and cook another minute, stirring, until fragrant.

 Add the andouille sausage, Cajun seasonings, thyme, sage, red beans and chicken broth.
-Bring to a quick boil, then reduce the heat.
+Bring to a boil, then reduce the heat.

 Stir in the vinegar and mash up the beans a bit with a spoon.